One of our favorite winter events is coming up. You don’t want to miss the annual Art Shanty Projects taking place on Bde Unma / Lake Harriet.

 - There will be food trucks each weekend however they kindly ask To keep the water clean, we request that all food and beverages be consumed on shore and not be taken into the shanty village.

 - Keep an open mind.
-There’s a list of the Shantys and it gives a description for each one.
+There’s a list of the Shanties and it gives a description for each one.
 We decided to be surprised with some of them and did not read anything, just walked up and enjoyed each one for what it was.
 Sort of like “What’s behind door #1”.

 - GO and HAVE FUN.
 It really is something everyone in MN needs to experience.